-2.1 The specimen shall be a piece of the inspection unit at least 2 feet in length from which any covering over the lead sheath has been removed.

-3.1.1 Micrometer caliper graduated to read in mils or 0.001 inch and having flat surfaces on both anvil and end of spindle, each approximately 0.25 inch diameter.
-The surfaces of anvil and spindle shall be parallel to within 0.0001 inch.
+- 2.1 The specimen should be a piece of the inspection unit at least 2 feet in length from which any covering over the lead sheath has been removed. - 3.
+APPARATUS AND REAGENTS - 3.1 The apparatus and reagents shall be as follows: - 3.1.1 Micrometer caliper graduated to read in mils or 0.0001 inch and having flat surfaces on both anvil and end of spindle, each approximately 0.25 inch diameter.
+The surfaces of anvil and spindle shall be parallel to within 0.0001 inch. - 3.1.2 Wiping cloth. - 3.1.3 Alcohol or other suitable solvent.

-4.1 The specimen shall be free from mechanical damage.
+- 4.1 The specimen shall be free from mechanical damage.
 Any dirt, grease, saturants, or other extraneous material shall be removed from the specimen by means of the cloth and solvent.
 The micrometer caliper shall be applied directly over the lead sheath so that the anvil and the spindle are just brought into contact with the specimen in such a manner that the lead sheath is not distorted.
 The criterion of contact is the initial development of frictional resistance to movement of the specimen between the micrometer surfaces.
-The diameter over the sheath shall be read from the micrometer scale and the value recorded as D_1 .

-4.2 The lead sheath shall then be removed from the specimen and the diameter over the core (assembly under the lead sheath) determined and the value recorded as D_2 .
-The micrometer caliper shall be applied directly over the core so that the specimen can just be moved between the anvil and spindle without distortion of the core.

-4.3 Three sets of measurements equally spaced along the length of the specimen shall be made.
+The diameter over the sheath shall be read from the micrometer scale and the value recorded as $D_1$ . - 4.2 The lead sheath shall then be removed from the specimen and the diameter over the core (assembly under the lead sheath) determined and the value recorded as $D_2$ .
+The micrometer caliper shall be applied directly over the core so that the specimen can just be moved between the anvil and spindle without distortion of the core. - 4.3 Three sets of measurements equally spaced along the length of the specimen shall be made.
 Each set of measurements shall consist of the maximum and minimum diameter at the place measured.
 The diameter over the sheath and over the core shall be determined as nearly as practicable at the same point.